 On this day, June 22 ...

-2018: White House press secretary Sarah Huckabee Sanders was asked to leave a Virginia Red Hen restaurant; the co-owner said the move came at the request of gay employees who objected to Sanders' defense of President Donald Trump's effort to bar transgender people from the military.
+2018: White House press secretary Sarah Huckabee Sanders is asked to leave a Red Hen restaurant in Virginia; the co-owner said the move came at the request of gay employees who objected to Sanders' defense of President Trump's effort to bar transgender people from the military.

 Also on this day: